 Emissions from unconventional gas well completions are estimated in the tool using a default potential (uncontrolled) factor of 9,000 (MCF/completion) and information on controls.
 A potential factor is a national average estimate of the methane (CH4) that would be released from the completion or workover of a gas well with hydraulic fracturing, in the absence of controls.
 Potential methane is then adjusted to account for reductions from control technologies.
 This method is consistent with the 2013 U.S. GHG Inventory.

-The vent rate for conventional gas well completions from the GHG Inventory was used in the tool, but revised to a potential (uncontrolled factor) to utilize this information within the structure and methodology used in the tool.
+The vent rate for conventional gas well completions from the GHG Inventory was used in the tool, but revised to a potential (uncontrolled) factor to utilize this information within the structure and methodology used in the tool.
 The revised potential (uncontrolled) factor is 1,884 (ft3/completion).
 This factor is based on a controlled (flared) vent rate of 733 (ft3/completion) used in the U.S. GHG Inventory, back-calculated to reflect the following default control assumptions used in the tool:

 28.43% of completions are flared;